Skip to content

 A lot of this section has focused on protecting access to private networks and applications, but a business must also protect their employees and their devices.
 Our secure web gateway (SWG) service sits between users connected to Cloudflare and any resource they are attempting to access, both public and private.
 Policies can be written to prevent employees from accessing high-risk websites or known sites that distribute malware.
 Policies can also be written to mitigate phishing attacks by blocking access to domains and websites known to be part of phishing campaigns.
 Protecting users and their devices from Internet threats also reduces associated risks of those same users and devices accessing private resources.

 Another critical private resource to secure is email.
 This is often one of the most private of all resources, as it contains confidential communications across your entire organization.
 It’s also a common attack surface, mostly by way of phishing attacks.
-Cloud Email Security (CES) examines all emails in your employee’s inboxes and detects spoofed, malicious, or suspicious emails and can be configured to act accordingly.
+Email Security (CES) examines all emails in your employee’s inboxes and detects spoofed, malicious, or suspicious emails and can be configured to act accordingly.
 CES can be integrated by changing your domain MX records and redirecting all email via Cloudflare.
 Another option, for Microsoft and Google, is to integrate via API and inspect email already in a user’s inbox.
 For suspicious emails, links in the email are rewritten to leverage Cloudflare’s browser isolation service so that when a user heads to that website, their local machine is protected against any malicious code that might be running in the browser.

 Cloud email security filters unwanted email traffic from your users inboxes.